seekrcentral/seekr2/docs/installation.rst

 First, you must choose which MD engine you will use: either OpenMM or NAMD.
 Each engine has their own advantages - OpenMM is faster on GPUs and is likely to give slightly more accurate results in SEEKR2.
-NAMD is optimized for distributed computing systems, such as supercomputers or cluster which use large numbers of CPU cores.
+NAMD is optimized for distributed computing systems, such as supercomputers or clusters which use large numbers of CPU cores.
 If you are uncertain which to choose, OpenMM is a good default choice.

 Install Conda
 -------------

-It is recommended, though not mandatory, that you install Conda along with SEEKR2.
+It is recommended, though not mandatory, that you install Conda to use with SEEKR2.
 Without Conda, all dependencies will need to be installed by hand.

 If you do not already have Conda, it can be easily installed by completing the